 The Black Bears of the Forest

-Earlier that morning we had set off from Tofino, a sleepy town made up of laid back locals, surfer dudes, and wildlife enthusiasts, on the west coast of Vancouver Island.
-Donning bright orange survival suits, we waddled along a jetty to our rib boat, and were soon speeding along the water on that misty June morning.
+Earlier that day we had set off from Tofino, a sleepy town made up of laid back locals, surfer dudes, and wildlife enthusiasts, on the west coast of Vancouver Island.
+Donning bright orange survival suits, we waddled along a jetty to our rib boat and were soon speeding along the water on that misty June morning.

 This was the first time I’d seen black bears, and they were a joy to watch.
 It was wonderful to be able to spend so much time simply observing them.
 They seemed unperturbed by our presence, but all the same, each time we spotted a bear we’d stay and watch it for a while before moving on, and it was never long before we saw another.

-Each year, the North Pacific herd of some 20,000 gray whales make the epic 6,000 mile migration from their feeding grounds in Alaska down to Mexico to breed.
+Each year, the North Pacific herd of some 20,000 grey whales make the epic 6,000-mile migration from their feeding grounds in Alaska down to Mexico to breed.
 Their migration route takes them all along North America’s west coast, giving us plenty of opportunities to see them.